Tysseract/SBCC-CS105-EX10-ATMPin/README.md

 You are writing a small section of an ATM machine where you accept a string that is a password and accept it or reject it.
 If the user tries more than three times with a bad password the card is blocked.
 The password must be fixed at "1234".
 Security is a priority!

-Your **AtmPin*.java should contain code to test your AtmPin solution.
+Your **AtmPin.java** should contain code to test your AtmPin solution.
 You need to implement a method, `validatePin` that takes a string, representing the pin code, and an integer, which indicates which how many attempts the user has already made.
 Be sure to test the cases where you 1, 2 and 3 attempts have been made.

 ### Getting Started